 The climate your home endures: Maintenance costs also vary by region as well as season.
 Homes located in regions with harsher winters are impacted by more drastic changes in temperature and the potentially damaging effects of ice and snow.
 Homes in more humid regions can experience mold and mildew growth, and homes with exposure to tropical storm rains and winds may need more roof repairs or replacements.

-What’s included in home maintenance costs?
+What’s included in home maintenance?

 - Heating, venting, and air conditioning (HVAC)